boazsegev/facil.io/docs/getting_started.md

 }
 ```

-### Websockets

-[facil.io](http://facil.io) really shines when it comes to Websockets and real-time applications, where the `kqueue`/`epoll` engine gives the framework a high performance running start.
+But `facil.io` really shines when it comes to Websockets and real-time applications, where the `kqueue`/`epoll` engine gives the framework a high performance running start.

 Here's a full-fledge example of a Websocket echo server, a Websocket broadcast server and an HTTP "Hello World" (with an optional static file service) all rolled into one: